 Anything higher than this is classified as fast.
-The medical term for fast breathing is “tachypnoea”.
+The medical term for fast breathing is “tachypnoea.”

-How To Determine Your Puppy’s Respiration Rate
+How to Determine Your Puppy’s Respiration Rate

 Watch your puppy’s chest as it moves in and out.
 One breath is counted when the chest moves in and out once.
-Use a watch or timer to count the number of breaths your puppy takes in 30 seconds and multiply this number by two.
+Use a watch or timer to count the number of breaths your puppy takes in 30 seconds, and multiply this number by two.
 This will give you your puppy’s respiratory rate.

-The 7 Reasons For An Elevated Respiratory Rate
+The 7 Reasons for an Elevated Respiratory Rate

 Puppies pant to cool down after exercise or in hot weather.
-Unlike people, dogs do not regulate their body temperature by sweating as they only have a relatively small number of sweat glands in their footpads.
+Unlike people, dogs do not regulate their body temperature by sweating, as they only have a relatively small number of sweat glands in their footpads.
 Instead, dogs and puppies cool down by panting.
-When a dog pants, moisture evaporates from the tongue, nose, lungs.
+When a dog pants, moisture evaporates from the tongue, nose, and lungs.
 This has a cooling effect on the body.

 Brachycephalic puppies are particularly at risk for developing heat stroke even in mildly elevated temperatures.
-“Brachy” means shortened and “cephalic” means head, so the word brachycephalic quite literally means “shortened head”.
+“Brachy” means shortened and “cephalic” means head, so the word brachycephalic quite literally means “shortened head.”
 The skulls of these flat-faced breeds are shortened in length compared to dogs with regularly shaped heads.
 This gives the face and nose a flattened appearance and alters the surrounding soft tissue structures.
 As a result, brachycephalic dogs and puppies are not able to cool down efficiently from panting.

 Puppies breathe fast when they are excited.
 It is normal for a puppy to pant from excitement during playtime and when meeting new people and animals.
-Panting from excitement is generally accompanied by other physical signs that a puppy is happy such as relaxed body posture, a wagging tail, and relaxed ears that are not flattened against the head.
+Panting from excitement is generally accompanied by other physical signs that a puppy is happy, such as relaxed body posture, a wagging tail, and relaxed ears that are not flattened against the head.
 Excited puppies may also vocalize and make those cute noises we enjoy so much.

 3. Stress or Anxiety

-If your puppy is breathing rapidly it could be due to stress or anxiety.
+If your puppy is breathing rapidly, it could be due to stress or anxiety.
 Puppies can become stressed by a variety of things, ranging from loud noises to new situations.

 Other signs of stress and anxiety to look out for other than panting include a low or tucked tail, trembling, hunched body posture, flattened ears, and hiding away.
-If possible, try to remove your puppy from the situation that is causing it to become stressed or fearful.
+If possible, try to remove your puppy from the situation that is causing them to become stressed or fearful.
 If your puppy is getting stressed or fearful in situations that should normally not cause a negative response, speak to your veterinarian.
 These negative reactions could get worse over time and turn into phobias if left untreated.